-Create Your Own
+Your Own Silly Monster:

-think are funny.
+Think of all things you think are funny.
 Tutus, chickens, top

 hats, tricycles, wigs, even things from your freezer or

 refrigerator.
 After you have named these things, draw your own

 monster incorporating these objects as part of the monster.
 For

 instance, your monster may have a beak like a chicken and wear a tutu

 and a top hat.
 What magical powers does your silly monster have?

-Your Own Laboratory:
+Your Own Laboratory: Have each

-Now have students put their magic objects together to make a
+have students put their magic objects together to make a

 laboratory.
 Demonstrate your laboratorys process and what